Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 • Don’t flash expensive jewelry or wads of cash.

-• Watch out in overcrowded areas such as Praça do Comércio, Rua Augusta or Alfama, and any other place where there are tourist gatherings.
+• Watch out in overcrowded areas such as Praça do Comércio, Rua Augusta, or Alfama, and any other place where there are tourist gatherings.

 • Never get drunk alone at night, especially in Bairro Alto or Docas.